The Shop on Main Street: Screenplay

 The screenplay had a bilingual Czech/Slovak history.
 The screenwriter Ladislav Grosman (1921–1981) was born and grew up in Slovakia, but he was writing in Czech at that point in his career.
 He published the short story "The Trap" ("Past"), a precursor to the screenplay that contained three themes that made it into the final film, in Czech in 1962.
 He reworked and expanded this story, still in Czech, as a literary-narrative screenplay that was published in 1964 under the title "The Shop on Main Street" (Obchod na korze).
 This version contained what would become the film's storyline, but it was not in a typical (American) screenplay format.
 Grosman reworked it into a shooting script with Slovak dialogue in cooperation with the film's designated directors, Ján Kadár and Elmar Klos.

 The only other language in the film, other than Slovak, is Yiddish (which is sometimes misidentified as German), though this is limited to several lines that Mrs. Lautmannová mutters to herself.
 Her Hebrew reading from the siddur is indistinct.

+Production

+The film was a collaborative effort between the Czechoslovak Socialist Republic and the Socialist Federal Republic of Yugoslavia.
+This collaboration was primarily due to the difficulties faced by the filmmakers in securing funding and logistical support within Czechoslovakia.
+Yugoslavia offered both financial support and access to locations that closely resembled the wartime Slovak setting of the story.
+The main filming location was the scenic village of Sabinov in Slovakia, which made the ideal setting for the fictional town portrayed in the movie.